Detroit Red Wings flunk test vs. playoff squad in 4-1 loss to Boston Bruins

 The first test of the season against the Atlantic Division-leading Boston Bruins was a dud, however, as the Wings fell behind early Saturday at TD Garden and never played with enough energy to recover, losing 4-1.

+"It’s still early in the season, but we know deep down they’re meaningful games and we’ve got to beat the best of the best to be the best," Joe Veleno said.
+"But we didn’t come out to play, our effort wasn’t there."

-What was a five-game winning streak has become a three-game winless skid, as a power play that scored on 50% of its chances has gone 0-for-6 the last two games.
+What was a five-game winning streak has become a three-game winless skid, as a power play that scored on 50% of its chances has gone 0-for-6 the past two games.

+"We had them with nine power play chances for, and they scored a goal," Lalonde said.
+"We had one, and we had pretty much similar power play time.
+It saps you of emotion.
+Our power play, when we had the success early, was fueling our emotions and momentum."

 CARLOS MONARREZ: It’s early, but Red Wings’ hot start has Steve Yzerman on a throne, not a hot seat